mbabynames search ✿

 Damian Alexander

-Put "noble and strong" next to "defender of the people" and you get a name that feels considered.
+Put "to tame, subdue" next to "defender of the people" and you get a name that feels considered.
 Damian Alexander works on paper and out loud.
 Damian is 2 syllables.
 Alexander at 4 adds length and rhythm.

 Damian Daniel